ankorstore/yokai/README.md

 Yokai is using [Fx](https://github.com/uber-go/fx) for its plugin system.

-`Yokai's Fx modules` are the plugins for your Yokai application.
+`Yokai's Fx modules` are the plugins for your Yokai application, but they can be used in any [Fx](https://github.com/uber-go/fx) based Go application.

 | Fx Module            | Description                    |
 |----------------------|--------------------------------|